 After our engagement we established a timeline and a budget.
 We knew we wanted at least a year before our wedding to save.
-After crunching numbers, we decided 15 months after our engagement, and chose a date around that timeframe that we felt would have meaning to us.
+After crunching numbers, we decided 15 months after our engagement, and chose a date around the time frame we felt would have meaning to us.

 Really take a look at what dates you are trying to aim for.
 Are you looking to hold your wedding in 12 months?
 Then consider how much you are able to save within those 12 months and how much do you already have saved?
 If you don’t have any savings at the start and you’re able to save $500/month than in 12 months you’d have $6,000 to work with.
 Don’t plan on a $10k+ budget on a 12 month timeline.
 The math simply does not work out in your favor here.
 I've had friends who started out with a figure they wanted to spend on their wedding, and had what they thought was a plan (those wedding planning check lists), only to wind up with thousands of dollars in credit card debt by their wedding dates.
 A little up front planning and knowing what means you have to work with, helps tremendously!

 After we set our budget and timeline we began listing what we wanted in our wedding and assigned costs to each item.
 Mostly, these were rough estimates but the total for everything added up to our spending goal.
 I must admit, my love of Excel and spreadsheets comes in closely after the love for my fiancé.
-I created a spreadsheet of all the expense we would have for the wedding that can easily calculate this for me
+I created an Excel Budget spreadsheet of all the expenses we would have for the wedding that can easily calculate this for me

 Now here is where all of those handy bridal timelines will come in helpful.
 Create a timeline with dates of when you need to accomplish each task based on the date you’ve chosen so you’ll stay on track with your planning.